We may earn money or products from the companies mentioned in this post.

-Other family-friendly things to do in Costa Rica with kids
+Other family-friendly things to do in Costa Rica for kids

 As I said earlier, I’m disappointed we did not stay longer in Costa Rica so we could explore more of this breathtaking country.
 I would recommend at least ten days in Costa Rica to see everything.
 Had we stayed longer, I would have liked to check out the following places, all of which you can do with a baby, toddler, or young children.

 Butterfly conservatory: Butterflies are one of Costa Rica’s biggest exports.
 You can see all the different species of butterflies at the conservatory.